vinb7/pulsed_laser_intensity_stabilization/README.md

 Every time we update our setup we perform an overnight stabilization trial with data obtained from the oscilloscope.
 We choose not to directly communicate with the scope (which takes data eevery 2ns and leads to as many as 5*10^8 data point per second) but instead through a server that takes data every 200μs (about the same size as our sampling window).
 This appears to be a valid choice since no significant fluctuation at sub millisecond scale is expected; nonetheless every data set contains a consistent ~5% percentage error regardless of the time scale even after we fix the overshooting issue caused by arduino runtime and inconsitent pulse sampling.
 Consequently, we suspect the laser, the pulse, and the photodiode exhibit innate fluctuation at sub millisecond or down to microsecond level that we essentially cannot control.
 We should have characterized this at the very beginning of the experiment but we made false assumption that the laser and pulsing mechanism are ideal at sub millisecond scale.
 Above is a two pulse data sample taken directly from the scope with 2ns time resolution that exhibit ~5% percentage error.

 <img src ="https://github.com/vinb7/pulsed_laser_intensity_stabilization/blob/main/results/300 us stabilized.png" width="1000">
-Then we collect data for one sampling window (~300 us) again using the scope to maximize resolution.
+Then we collect data for one sampling window (~300 μs) again using the scope to maximize resolution.
 By plotting a histogram we can select threshold for being on-pulse (~0.04V).
 Then we apply this threshold cut to the raw data and calculate the percentage error for on-pulse data to be 4.3%.
 Inside one sampling window there is no stabilization event happening, so this percentage error characterizes the statistical fluctuation in our measurement, for the stabilized signal.
 For data we present here and below, we use percentage error as a measure for how stabilized the intensity is: the higher the percentage error, the more spread out the intensity is, the worse the stabilizability.

 <img src ="https://github.com/vinb7/pulsed_laser_intensity_stabilization/blob/main/results/300 us raw.png" width="1000">